gandalf76/MvvmSdkLibrary/README.md

 In the first screen you can:
 - type a pokemon name in the edit text and tap "GET SHAKESPEARE!" button for searching the translation.
 A new screen where the pokemon details will appear if pokemon translation has found.
-In that caseyou can tap on the fab favorite button on the bottom right for adding pokemon to your favorites
+In that case you can tap on the fab favorite button on the bottom right for adding pokemon to your favorites
 - tap on the "View favorites" button for having your full favorites